Cycling Ireland: Bike for Life (launched in 2013)

-This is a beginner's cycling programme that caters for all cyclists, from the person who has just rediscovered their bike, to the more accomplished rider who wants to take on greater challenges.
-Delivered by qualified coaches, the 10-week programme brings the cyclist on a journey of learning, where they are educated on the various skills, aspects and components of cycling in a safe, welcoming and social environment.
+This is a cycling programme that caters for all cyclists, from the person who has just rediscovered their bike, to riders who want to take on greater challenges.
+Delivered by coaches, the 10-week programme brings the cyclist on a journey of learning, where they are educated on the various skills, aspects and components of cycling in a safe environment.

 Bike for Life is sponsored by the HSE, the national health authority, under their Get Ireland Active initiative, as well as receiving funding from Women in Sport.
 One of the aims of Bike for Life is to close the gender gap in cycling through the creation of "Meet and Spin" groups of people of similar speeds and ability.
 Matt Cooper from Today FM and international cyclist Caroline Ryan are the two ambassadors for the programme.
 At the Launch of Bike for Life last month Matt Cooper said "Bike for Life should transform how people view cycling.
 It's a new programme that connects people who want to improve their cycling, no matter what level they are at, and I am really happy to endorse it".